pensoft/OpenBiodiv/Ontology/RDF_Guide.md

 the [PROTON Extensions module] (http://ontotext.com/proton/).
 Furthermore we link the TNU's to the scientific name they are symbolizing via `pkm:mentions`.

 **Def.
-(Taxonomic Name Usage):** A taxonomic name usage is the mentioning of a biological taxonomic name in a text.
+(Taxonomic Name Usage):** *A taxonomic name usage is the mentioning of a biological taxonomic name in a text.
+A taxon concept label is a taxonomic name usage accompanied by an additional part, consisting of "sec." + an identifier or a literature reference of a work containing the expression of a taxon concept (treatment).*

 ```
 <<Taxonomic Name Usage>>=